-In addition, the applicant should providecheck the exact same informationboxes that appear on the Limitation of Claim screen in the field marked New Material Included.
-In other words, if the applicant checked the box for "text" in the Author Created field, the applicant also should check the box for "text" on the Limitation of Claim screen in the

-New Material Included field.
-Likewise, if the applicant checked the box for "compilation" in the Author Created field and stated "selection and arrangement of church records" on the Author Created screen in the field marked Other-field, the applicant should check the box for "compilation" in the New Material Included field and state "selection and arrangement of church records" on the Limitation of Claim screen in the field marked in the Other-field.
+The applicant should provide the exact same information on the Limitation of Claim screen in the field marked New Material Included.
+In other words, if the applicant checked the box for "text" in the Author Created field, the applicant also should check the box for "text" on the Limitation of Claim screen in the New Material Included field.
+If the applicant stated "selection and arrangement of church records" on the Author Created screen in the field marked Other, the applicant should state "selection and arrangement of church records" on the Limitation of Claim screen in the field marked Other.
 For additional guidance on completing these portions of the application, see Chapter 600, Section 621.8.